Are you planning to do MBA after B.Tech? Read this blog before you make a final decision.

 Opportunities to work with top global brands

 Most of the global brands hire professionals with technical and management background.
-Although they hire people from almost all walks of life, the number of hires who have engineering as well as management degrees outnumbers hires with other educational backgrounds.
+Although they hire people from almost all walks of life, the number of hires who have engineering as well as management degrees outnumber hires with other educational backgrounds.
 One reason for this may also be the availability of a large number of graduates who have both the degrees.
 However, the top employers who hire a large number of fresh MBAs, usual come from IT or BFSI (Banking) industry.
 Both industries prefer candidates with B.Tech and MBA degrees.
-So if you do your B.Tech and MBA from a decent college, you will have a broad range of career options.
+So, if you do your B.Tech and MBA from a decent college, you will have a broad range of career options.

 While the salaries depend on a lot of other factors, if you have the engineering background with MBA from a reputed institute, you may get placed at a better salary package than others.
 Although a degree is never the sole criterion of salaries or job roles, the candidates with both MBA and BTech degrees tend to do better in the aptitude and other tests that help them get a higher compensation package.
 Your prospects become better if you have excellent communication or writing skills.